bcdurden/rke2-and-rancher-via-helm/README.md

 Within `files` we can see the `HelmChart` objects.
 Eventually, these will be auto-rendered by Helm, but for now we have to manually edit them since they are strings.
 The most notable items are the Rancher version you want and any other config items.
 Here we are using the cert-manager auto-signed TLS cert but its very easy to do certs a different way (such as managing the secret directly).

 Ensure you are setting your Rancher replicas to match your Harvester node count and ensure you set your domain name appropriately.
+In the below example it is `rancher.mydomainname.com`.
+Since I don't own this domain name, I would need to set this value in my `/etc/hosts` to the VIP after installation to make sure my local web-browser could reach it.
+This is an ingress hostname, meaning if you do not use the hostname to reach Rancher, the Ingress will kick out your request as a 404.

 ```yaml
   files: